OscarL/it87/Readme.md

     - IT8705F / SiS 950
     - IT8712F
     - IT8716
-    - IT8718F	Note: This one works (at least for me).
+    - IT8718F	Note: This one (mostly) works, at least for me.
     - IT8720
     - IT8721
     - IT8726